 5. RETIREMENT SYSTEM

-The Township's employees and officials belong to the Ohio Public Employees Retirement System (OPERS).
+The Township's employees belong to the Ohio Public Employees Retirement System (OPERS).
 OPERS is a cost-sharing, multiple-employer plan.
-The Ohio Revised Code prescribes the plan's benefits, which include postretirement healthcare and survivor and disability benefits.
+The Ohio Revised Code prescribes this plan's benefits, which include postretirement healthcare and survivor and disability benefits.